 Technology Enabled Girl Ambassadors (TEGA)

-The Youth Initiative of Adams County (ACYI) has launched a pilot program in partnership with our national affiliate, StriveTogether, and international partner, Girl Effect, to help inform the work of the ACYI Partnership with authentic youth, parent and community voice and perspective, ensuring that those who our Partnership serves, are at the heart of what we do.
+TEGA was developed by our international partner, Girl Effect, to help inform the work of the ACYI Partnership with authentic voice and perspective, ensuring that those who our Partnership serves, are at the heart of what we do.

-Over 200 TEGAs are currently collecting qualitative data in Nigeria, Malawi, Rwanda and India on subjects including education, health, safety and economic empowerment.
-Last year Girl Effect set up their first TEGA network in the US, in Saginaw, Michigan.
-They are now launching a second network in Adams County, Colorado.
-This network will focus on conducting research to inform partners working to improve educational outcomes for young people in the ACYI Partnership.
+Over 200 TEGAs are currently collecting qualitative data in Nigeria, Malawi, Rwanda, India, Tanzania, Bangladesh, and the United States on subjects including education, health, safety and economic empowerment.
+In 2018 ACYI launched a TEGA network in Adams County through a partnership with our national affiliate, StriveTogether, and Girl Effect.
+This network focuses on conducting interviews to inform Partners working to improve Cradle to Career Outcomes for all young people in Adams County.